-Income (loss) from unconsolidated entities includes our allocation of earnings or losses from our investments in FreshRealm and Don Memo.
-For the year ended October 31, 2019 and 2018, we recognized \$0.1 million and \$0.2 million of income related to Don Memo.
-For the year ended October 31, 2019 and 2018, we recognized \$14.1 million of losses and \$12.0 million of losses related to FreshRealm.
-While we are unable to determine with certainty the future operating results of FreshRealm and future non-Calavo investments, if any, we anticipate recording additional non-cash losses from FreshRealm during fiscal 2020.
-See Note 16 in our consolidated financial statements for more information.
+Loss from unconsolidated entities includes our allocation of earnings or losses from our investments in FreshRealm and Don Memo.
+For the year ended October 31, 2020 and 2019, we recognized \$1.1 million and \$0.1 million of income related to Don Memo.
+For the year ended October 31, 2020 and 2019, we recognized \$7.2 million and \$14.1 million of losses related to FreshRealm.
+See Note 16 and Note 20 for additional information regarding FreshRealm.